 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
 Many organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification tests.
 To pass, participants must achieve a minimum score of 70%.
 To maintain NATE certification, technicians must receive continuing education or retake an exam every two years.

 Total certification is a multiyear process consisting of four separate tests.
 The first two are designed for entry-level technicians while the other set of exams provide full certification and senior-level status:

 - Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can supplement any education or training already completed.
 The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members share research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and healthy indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
+ASHRAE and its members share research and education about HVAC equipment with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
 These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.